Whistle Blowing

 Email Address: AuditCom@polwel.org.sg

-Please mark the subject header of the email “Private & Confidential for the attention of the Chairman, Audit Committee, POLWEL Co-Operative Society Limited”
+Please mark the subject header of the email “[Private & Confidential] Attention: Chairman, Corporate Governance & Audit Committee, POLWEL Co-operative Society Limited”

-2. To the extent feasible, the whistleblower should provide the following information and details so that the matter can be assessed and investigated effectively.
-Details should include the following:
+To the extent feasible, the whistleblower should provide the following information and details so that the matter can be assessed and investigated effectively:

-4.3 Likelihood of confirming the concern or information from the attributable sources
+c.
+Likelihood of confirming the concern or information from the attributable sources.

-5. The Audit Committee will have overall oversight of this Policy and may at its absolute discretion delegate the investigation to such person (internal or external) as it deems fit, and/or may refer the matter to the authorities or regulators as it deems appropriate.
+The Corporate Governance & Audit Committee will have overall oversight of this Policy and may at its absolute discretion delegate the investigation to such person (internal or external) as it deems fit, and / or may refer the matter to the authorities or regulators as it deems appropriate.

-6. Further information may be sought from the whistle blower during the course of the investigation.
-When the investigation is completed, the investigating officer(s) will report the findings to the Audit Committee for its necessary action.
+Further information may be sought from the whistleblower during the course of investigation.
+When the investigation is completed, the investigating officer(s) will report the findings to the Corporate Governance & Audit Committee for its necessary action.